 This is a great optimization technique that works well for the "Funded marketing and advertising" method of sustainable growth.
 While it may still be a profitable investment to do paid advertising, in many cases you can generate more qualified leads by building marketing assets first.

-7. RE-INVEST IN YOUR PRODUCTS, SERVICES AND CUSTOMERS
+7. RE-INVEST IN YOUR PRODUCTS, SERVICES

 The internet has also empowered marketers to have the ability to listen to conversations happening on social networks and respond to them in real-time.
 Being responsive is a great way to re-invest back in your customer service.
 The more you're able to learn about your customers, the easier it is to delight them.
 Sometimes, it's as simple as just reaching out to them to make sure they are completely satisfied.